Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Examples of hyperbolic solenoidal surfaces of finite type

-We can easily endow the punctured open disk $\D^*=\{z\in\C\ :\ 0<|z|<1\}$ with a hyperbolic metric in such a way that it becomes a hyperbolic cylinder with a \emph{cusp}.
+with a hyperbolic metric in such a way that it becomes a hyperbolic cylinder with a \emph{cusp}.
 In fact, if $\H$ be the upper half-plane model of the hyperbolic plane, then the transformation group of the holomorphic covering $h:\H\to\D^*$ given by $h(z)=e^{iz}$ preserves the hyperbolic metric on $\H$.
 With the induced metric, $\D^*$ is a complete hyperbolic surface for which the radial rays are geodesics and the circles $|z|=k$ (for $k>0$) are horocycles whose length tends to 0 as $k\to 0$.
 All regular coverings $\pi_n:\D^\ast \to \D^\ast$ given by $\pi_n(z)=z^n$ preserve this hyperbolic metric.

 \begin{definition} The inverse limit of the regular coverings $\pi_n:\D^*\to \D^*$ is a hyperbolic solenoidal surface $\mathcal{C}$, which we call \emph{solenoidal cusp}. \end{definition}

 Identifying the punctured closed disk $\bar{\D}^*$ with $\{ z\in\C\ :\ 0<|z|\leq\frac{1}{e} \} \subset \D^*$, the inverse limit $\bar{\mathcal{C}}$ of the regular coverings $\pi_n:\bar{\D}^*\to\bar{\D}^*$ can be thought of as a \emph{hyperbolic solenoidal surface with boundary}, the boundary being $\SolU$.